andreag186/stats220/index.md

 Facts about my meme
 * Classic meme format
 * Inspired by monky meme trend
-* Used R code you can find below!
+* Uses R code you can find below!

 ## Here is the R code I used to create my super funny meme
 ```r